 If you’re not also losing hair from the eyebrows or scalp, eyelash loss may signal:

 - Irritation from cosmetics.
 Leaving eye makeup on too long, using and removing lash extensions and using eyelash curlers (heated or non-heated) can all harm lashes and speed up shedding.
 Eyelash loss can also stem from allergies to mascara and from glue used to apply eyelash extensions.

 - Blepharitis.
 Itchiness or burning accompanied by redness or swelling of the lids may indicate blepharitis.
 This is a condition that happens when clogged oil glands near the base of the eyelashes cause chronic inflammation and problems in the eyelash follicles.

 - Trichotillomania.
-This is a condition where stress or other emotional or psychological distress causes a person to pull out their own eyelashes habitually.
+This is a condition where emotional or psychological distress causes a person to pull out their own eyelashes habitually.

 - Skin cancer.
 More rarely, localized lash loss can be a symptom of a skin cancer on the eyelid.
 Cancer can interrupt eyelash growth as harmful cells spread.